nathanabdullah/nathanabdullah/README.md

 Graduate from the University of North Texas, B.S.
-Business Computer Information Systems Tech Professional with multiple years of world-class software service experience Actively seeking new opportunity in the fields of IT, Cybersecurity and Data Analysis
+Business Computer Information Systems;
+Tech Professional with multiple years of world-class software service experience;
+Actively seeking new opportunity in the fields of IT, Cybersecurity and Data Analysis